ucdavis/ecs132/Blog.md

 **Spring 2023**

+**May 31, 1035:**

+Tomorrow in class, I will skip ahead and discuss MM and MLE methods, which you will use in the Term Project.

+In your Term Project report, you must show the equations used to compute the MM and MLE values for your data.
+(Of course, this means doing this once for each distribution family.)
+And, if an equation has a closed-form, show it; otherwise, show the code used to compute it iteratively.

 **May 30, 2135:**

 **REMINDER:** We will have our Group Quiz on Thursday of next week, June 8, during lecture.
 This is a key element of our course, so make SURE you've read the rules in the blog post of May 23, 2240 (attendance is required, NO use of the Internet--this includes cell phones--etc.).